AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/authorize-the-marketo-outlook-plugin.md

    ![](assets/image2016-8-24-16-3a4-3a28.png)

-1. Quando a caixa de diálogo Autorizar plug-in de marketing for exibida, clique em **Solicitar código**.
+1. Quando a caixa de diálogo Autorizar plug-in de marketing for exibida, clique em **Código de solicitação**.

    ![](assets/image2016-8-24-16-3a6-3a51.png)